Azure/azure-iot-middleware-freertos/tests/ut/Readme.md

 ## Overview

-The files in this directory implement the device SDK portion of unit testing of the Embedded SDK for Azure IoT Convenience layer.
+The files in this directory implement the device SDK portion of unit testing of the Azure IoT middleware for FreeRTOS.

 ## Prerequisites